1 Do not shave shortly before and check if you have any wounds

 # 6 Swimwear can discolor or lose stretch

 Keep in mind that salt can affect your bikini or swimsuit, causing discoloration or loss of stretch.
 If you have old swimwear, this is the perfect time to use it.
 My black and white bikini wasn’t as white anymore after swimming in the Dead Sea.

 To avoid excessive saltwater exposure, it is recommended to limit your time in the Dead Sea.
 It’s important to stay hydrated as the salt in the water can gradually dehydrate you.
 Therefore, ensure to drink plenty of fluids.

 The saltwater becomes uncomfortable when it dries on your skin, leaving your hands and fingers salty.
 Fortunately, there are freshwater showers available on the beaches.
 Use them to rinse off the saltwater after swimming.

 The hotels on the Dead Sea are luxury resorts offering swimming pools, massages, and buffets.
 Although we typically avoid such accommodations when traveling, there are limited options at the Dead Sea.
 These resorts come with a high price but provide access to stunning pools, pleasant rooms, and a pristine sandy beach.
 We genuinely enjoyed the experience, making it a wonderful one-time occurrence.

 Read more: where to stay at the Dead Sea

 # 10 Book the budget-friendly Ramada Hotel or at Mujib Chalets

-The super luxury Mövenpick is a top choice for your stay at the Dead Sea, but it might not be in your budget to stay here.
-We opted for two cheaper options: the delightful Ramada Resort Dead Sea and the less luxurious but breathtaking Mujib Chalets.
-You can read more about Mujib Chalets in this blog with our favourite overnight stays in Jordan.
+The luxurious Mövenpick is a top choice for your stay at the Dead Sea, but it might not fit your budget.
+We opted for two cheaper options: the delightful Ramada Resort Dead Sea and the breathtaking Wadi Mujib Chalets.

 # 11 Visit the Dead Sea during a day trip